mongibellili/QuantizedSystemSolver.jl/paper/paper.md

 # Conclusion
-The package provides powerful functionality for efficiently solving stiff ODEs with events using the quantized state method.
+The package provides powerful functionality to efficiently solve stiff ODEs with events using the quantized state method.
 It is lightweight and well-documented, making it accessible for researchers and students across various domains.
-Additionally, users can extend its capabilities by defining their own subclasses of the abstract types (``problem``, ``algorithm``, and ``solution``) to handle different problem types with tailored QSS algorithms.
+Additionally, users can extend its capabilities by defining their own subclasses of the abstract types (``problem``, ``algorithm``, and ``solution``) to handle different problem types.

 # Acknowledgements
 This research has received no external funding.